itz-Malc0m/malc0m/README.md

-# Build and Deploy a Fantastic 3D Portfolio Website with Three.js and React.js
+# Build and Deploy a  3D Portfolio Website with Three.js and React.js
 ![3D Portfolio]

 ## Introduction
 The most impressive websites in the world use 3D graphics and animations to bring their content to life.
 Learn how to build your own ThreeJS 3D Developer Portfolio today!

-In this course, you'll learn the following:
+Technologies Used:
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
 - React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React
 - TailwindCSS - a popular utility-first CSS styling framework